MustafaJohnny/Sweetwater/README.md

-# Sweetwater - Frontend Project
+# Sweetwater - Frontend Practical Project

 ## Overview
 Sweetwater website simulate the real experience of famous music stores around the world.
 The user get to know the company, read some of the testimonials about it, view all the brand guitars that they sell as well as all the features and all the important details about how the shipping work, The user also can get a discount if he decide to become a member.
 This project was a big one for me and it took me more than 20 days to finish it, In this project I wanted to practice and apply all the core features of web design that I studied so far.
 And also to show companies and interested people all the experience and what can I do with only CSS-HTML.